Inside the black box: Neural network-based real-time prediction of US recessions: Econometric methodology

 \paragraph*{Hyperparameter optimization}

-Deep neural networks with multiple hidden layers and numerous parameters have the capacity to learn complex relationships.
-However, when training data is limited, some of these relationships may be the outcome of sampling noise and might not be present in real test data.
-This gives rise to overfitting, which transpires when a model fails to generalize from observed data to new data.
-Overfitting is a commonly acknowledged challenge in the supervised machine learning framework, and various methods employing different strategies have been devised to mitigate its effects and prevent the model from overfitting. \citet{ying2019} categorizes methods to address overfitting into four groups: network reduction, data augmentation, early stopping, and regularization.
+Deep neural networks with multiple hidden layers have the capacity to learn complex relationships.
+However, when training data are limited, some of these relationships may result from sampling noise and might not be present in real test data.
+This gives rise to overfitting, which occurs when a model fails to generalize from observed data to new data.
+Overfitting is a commonly acknowledged challenge in the supervised machine learning framework, and various methods employing different strategies have been devised to mitigate its effects and prevent the model from overfitting. \citet{ying2019} categorizes methods to address overfitting into three groups: network reduction, early stopping, and regularization.

 Network reduction involves reducing the depth and width of a neural network by decreasing the number of layers and units, thereby reducing the total number of parameters to estimate.
 This approach helps the model focus on capturing essential patterns in the training data, leading to a better generalization of test data.
-To implement network reduction, I limit the network to a maximum of two hidden layers, and choose a relatively small number of units in these layers.
+To implement network reduction, the network is limited to a maximum of one or two hidden layers, depending on the types of models, and a relatively small number of units is chosen for these layers.
 Additionally, through cross-validation, the model selects the optimal depth and width that minimizes validation loss, ensuring good generalization on unseen validation data.

-Complex models with numerous parameters require a substantial amount of data to distinguish meaningful patterns from noise.
-Therefore, expanding the training data is an effective approach to enhance the model's generalizability.
-Data augmentation involves not only acquiring more training data but also employing techniques directly applied to the existing data, such as random sampling or reshuffling.
-I am unable to address this issue due to two reasons.
-Firstly, I use the same data as in \citet{chung2022} to compare the performance of neural networks with traditional statistical models like logistic regression.
-Therefore, data augmentation is not suitable as it would alter the original dataset.
-Secondly, the temporal dependence of the time series data across multiple variables is a crucial aspect that needs to be explored.
-In this context, data augmentation strategies such as random sampling or reshuffling are less desirable.